forestgrape/coronavirus/index.md

 > The immune system describes organs and processes that keep the body clean by getting rid of unwanted things.

 Immune responses can be global (affecting the entire body), local for some tissue or even inside single cells:
-* entire body (e.g. fever or circulating antibodies)
+* entire body (e.g. fever, circulating antibodies or the skin)
 * tissue specific (e.g. local inflammation)
 * cell level (intra cellular processes).
 The oldest form of protection that develop already in prokaryotes.

+## physical protections
+The outer layer of a body i.e. the surface of a body - anything that can be reached while the body is not injured - is called epithelial layer and the cells epithelial cells i.e. the cells on the surface.
+This layer has often various protections e.g. dead cells (which is the case for the skin) or mucus (which is the case in the respiratory tract).
+So even if a virion reaches a target host there still many obstacles to reach an exploitable tissue:
+* acidic fluids (e.g. stomach acid)
+* mucus clearance
+* protecting layers: dead cells on the epithelium (e.g. skin)

-The immune system is classified into two parts an unspecific and a specific part.
+The responsive part of the immune system is classified into two parts an unspecific and a specific part.
-### innate/general immune system
+## innate/general immune system
 The unspecific part is the larger part.
 It consists of variety of mechanism:
 * the skin protecting large parts of the body
 * mucus in various parts of the body.

-### specific/trained immune system
+## specific/trained immune system
 A collection of immune cells which can target substances which have been learned to be unwanted, where unwanted can mean:
 - foreign substances
 - cells that are considered out of order